 Renewing schools are required to submit a Scholarship Compliance Form, Private School Annual Survey, and fiscal soundness documentation (if in operation for less than three years) to renew participation for the next school year.
-Pursuant to State Board Rule 6A-6.03315, Florida Administrative Code, once every third year a renewing private school will be selected for full renewal.
+Pursuant to State Board Rule 6A-6.03315, Florida Administrative Code, once every third year a renewing private school is required to complete a full renewal.
 This means that the private school must submit all applicable compliance documentation for review such as the school's health and safety inspection reports and the owner's fingerprint report in addition to the standard compliance documentation.

-For the 2012-13 school year, this Compliance Renewal Process began in November 2011, when the 2012-13 Scholarship Compliance Form was posted on the School Choice Website at www.floridaschoolchoice.org.
+For the 2013-2014 school year, this Compliance Renewal Process began in November 2012, when the 2013-14 Scholarship Compliance Form was posted on the School Choice Website at www.floridaschoolchoice.org.
 At that time, private schools participating in the state scholarship programs were able to begin submitting renewal documentation in order to be eligible to participate for the subsequent school year.